An introductory overview of how to send private and urgent messages, share files, start video calls, use @mentions, reactions, Emojis, and much more

 Once you are logged in to your Workstorm account, open the private messaging function by clicking on Messages in the left menu, then on Private.
 If you have existing private messages, you will see them listed by the name of each individual with whom you’ve had a conversation.
 To continue an existing conversation, simply click on the individual’s name to open the messaging window.

 To send a message, type into the message box at the bottom.
-Then, press Enter on your keyboard.
+Then, press Enter or click on the green Send icon.
 Your sent message will appear in the conversation feed above.

 The conversation feed is where you can view and scroll through your entire conversation with one individual, whether that conversation turns out to last a few minutes, days, weeks, months or years.
 Workstorm automatically and securely saves your history (in alignment with your company’s policies and settings), so you can refer back to any message at any time.